Manual Sunset Shoot

 Manual exposure is a fundamental basic of photography and you must learn how to control it yourself.
 And it’s not that scary , there are only 3 controls and I’m sure you can master them if you try.
 Manual exposure isn’t just choosing settings according to the light meter.
 That’s the same as shooting in auto.
 The only difference is you are setting what the camera wants yourself, instead of letting it do it itself.

 You can do what your camera cannot.
 You can Think for yourself.
 When shooting sunsets, you often have to set an exposure the camera says is too bright or too dark.
 Read and use the histogram as I showed you and you’ll be fine.

 The camera’s a vehicle, but if you want to go somewhere you’ve got to learn how to drive it.
-Give me 3 hours of your time for 5 weeks and I’ll teach you all you need with my online Ultimate Beginners Course.
+Give me 3 hours of your time for 5 weeks and I’ll teach you all you need with my online Masterclass in Photography.
 Please go take a look and even try a free sample now.

 If you’re already confident you can drive your camera efficiently, your next step is to invest 3 hours per week on my 7 week, 7 Building Blocks Of Photography online course and learn how to think like a photographer and seamlessly connect the technical and creative aspects of photography.